 Jiu-Jitsu and Me by Robert Wilson

-Jiu-Jitsu and Me is a wonderful jiujitsu book that every child should read.
+Jiu-Jitsu and Me is a beautiful jiujitsu book that every child should read.

 Robert Wilson gives children a personality with whom they will all relate.
-Growing up isn’t easy, and learning the way to accept themselves is a perfect way.
+Growing up isn’t easy, and learning to accept themselves is a perfect way.

 Kids need to find that one thing that inspires and provides comfort, giving them the courage to excel.